davidpdrsn/axum-live-view/README.md

     // `InProcess` is a pubsub implementation that uses `tokio::sync::broadcast`. let pubsub = InProcess::new();

-    // liveview has a few routes and a middleware of its own that you have to include. let (live_view_routes, live_view_layer) = axum_live_view::router_parts(pubsub);
+    // axum-live-view has a few routes and a middleware of its own that you have to include. let (live_view_routes, live_view_layer) = axum_live_view::router_parts(pubsub);

     // A normal axum router.